 Check the squeegee (Fig. 12/1) daily and clean as necessary.

 To clean it lift the squeegee out, pull off the suction hose (Fig. 12/4), loosen the two star-shaped knobs (Fig. 12/2) and remove the squeegee.

-5.9.2 Changing the Squeegee Blades
+5.9.2 Changing the Sealing Strips

-Check the inner and outer squeegee blades on the squeegee (Fig. 12/1) weekly for signs of wear.
-The squeegee blades can be re-used by turning them.
+Check the inner and outer sealing strips on the squeegee (Fig. 12/1) weekly for signs of wear.
+The sealing strips can be used fourfold by turning them.

-- 1. Lift the squeegee out. - Pull off the suction hose, loosen the two star-shaped knobs and remove the squeegee. - 3.
-Unlock the fastening device (Fig. 12/ 5) and remove the outer squeegee blade.
-Turn the squeegee blade or install a new one, as necessary.
-Change the inner squeegee blade in the same way.
+- 1. Lift the squeegee out. - 2.
+Pull off the suction hose, loosen the two star-shaped knobs and remove the squeegee. - Unlock the fastening device (Fig. 12/ 5) and remove the outer sealing strip.
+Turn the sealing strip or install a new one, as necessary.
+Change the inner sealing strip in the same way.

-5.8.3 Adjusting the Sealing Strips Angle Adjustment
+5.9.3 Adjusting the Sealing Strips Angle Adjustment